Wednesday, 30 July 2025

 Between our last milestone and this,

-Not yet gone far but already
+Not yet gone far but somehow

-Lifted from the discord of traffic.
+Lifted from the discord of life's traffic.

 You are free to go anywhere